synytsim/AudioLab/README.md

 `include <AudioLab.h>`

-The pins AudioLab uses on the Adafruit ESP32 Feather:
+The pins AudioLab uses on the Adafruit ESP32 Feather and Adafruit Feather M4 Express:
 * **A0** and **A1** for output
 * **A2** and **A3** for input